Follow-up after lymphoma treatment

 Signs of lymphoma coming back

 Sometimes lymphoma comes back.
 This is called a relapse or recurrence.
 If lymphoma comes back, it is usually discovered when symptoms develop.
-Your doctor or specialist nurse will tell you what to be aware of.
+Your cancer doctor or specialist nurse will tell you what to be aware of.

 Possible signs and symptoms include: